How To Cook Barley In A Rice Cooker:

 Health Benefits Of Barley:

-Barley is a healthy diet and is considered a fiber-rich food.
+Barley is a whole grain that is filled with very useful nutrients.
+It is a good source of fiber, protein, and vitamins, making it a healthy addition to any diet.
 It has some of the best nutrients that are essential for the body’s growth and provided the energy for daily routine tasks.

 Improved Heart: